huseyn777/Galaxy_Shooter/README.md

 # Galaxy_Shooter
-2D game developed on Unity.
+2D game developed on Unity with C#.

 You can view all assets in the “Asset folder” together with the scenes.

 Demo for PC could be found in “PC Demo” folder.
 Space_Shooter.exe inside demo folder should be clicked to play demo.